-Each individual who takes the exam is provided an immediate pass/fail notification, which displays on the computer screen, and is available to print before the candidate leaves the testing center.
-This score is considered 99% accurate and is your immediate pass/fail result.
+Each individual who takes the exam is provided a preliminary pass/no pass notification, which displays on the computer screen, and is available to print after completion of exam.
+This score is considered 99% accurate and is your preliminary pass/no pass result.

 Those individuals who pass the exam will be asked to wait until receiving their official CCM certificate via mail before using the CCM credential.
+Once the Commission receives the exam results file from PearsonVUE, the candidate will be contacted via email from a third party, The Award Group to verify their mailing address.
 Please read carefully the Exam Application Schedule and Notification Timeline posted on our website so you know when to expect your certificate and pin by mail.
 Any questions can be directed to the CCMC Certification Navigators at 856-380-6836 or ccmchq@ccmcertification.org.